lolasaf/ft_irc/README.md

 ### 🌐 IP Addresses (IPv4 vs IPv6)
 *NET PRACTICE RECAP*

-In the early days of the internet, there was a great network routing system called Internet Protocol Version 4 (IPv4) - written in number-decimal format - which provided about 4 billion unique addresses, but we ran out!
-Especially since a lot of companies took millions of addresses back then.
+In the early days of the internet, there was a great network routing system called Internet Protocol Version 4 (IPv4) - written in number-decimal format - which provided about 4 billion unique addresses, but we ran out! (especially since a lot of companies took millions of addresses back then).
 To solve the shortage, IPv6 was born.
 It uses 128-bit addresses, giving us 340 undecillion possible combinations for practically unlimited use.
 IPv6 addresses are written in hexadecimal and separated by colons, e.g. 2001:0db8:c9d2:aee5:73e3:934a:a5ae:9551.
 They can be shortened by omitting leading zeros or replacing consecutive zeros with ::, e.g. 2001:db8:c9d2:12::51.
 ::1 is the loopback address (equivalent to 127.0.0.1 in IPv4) aka this machine I am on, and ::ffff:192.0.2.33 represents an IPv4 address embedded inside an IPv6 address.
-IPv4 is still widely used today, but we’re slowly moving to IPv6 because IPv4 space is limited.

 So, an **IP address** identifies a device on a network.
 - **IPv4:** 32 bits → around **4 billion** addresses (`192.0.2.12`)
 - **IPv6:** 128 bits → around **340 trillion trillion trillion** addresses (`2001:db8::1`)

 The Structure of an IP Address each IP address has **two parts**:
-- **Network part** 🏘️ — identifies the network
+- **Network part** — identifies the network
-- **Host part** 🏠 — identifies the device (host) on that network `192.0.2.12` with a **netmask** of `255.255.255.0` →
+- **Host part** — identifies the device (host) on that network `192.0.2.12` with a **netmask** of `255.255.255.0` →
 Network: `192.0.2.0`, Host: `.12`